-The Professional Development Program has a second “graduate,” a dynamic supply-chain specialist based in Lawrenceville who recently stepped into a newly created role at WIKA USA in the summer of 2021.
+The Professional Development Program has a second “graduate,” a dynamic supply-chain specialist based in Lawrenceville who stepped into a newly created role at WIKA USA in the summer of 2021.

-Justin Savage received his bachelor’s degree just a year ago, but already this WIKA employee is handling projects that would intimidate some professionals with several decades of work experience.
+Justin Savage received his bachelor’s degree just a year prior, but this WIKA employee was already handling projects that would intimidate some professionals with several decades of work experience.

 Give us a 60-second rundown of your resume.

 I graduated with a bachelor of business administration in supply chain management (SCM) from Georgia Gwinnett College.
 It‘s actually a new concentration that GGC created while I was there.
 I was originally studying marketing and had almost completed it, but it just wasn’t a field I wanted to be in long term.
 No offense, Jessica.
 (None taken!)